Carglglz/upydev/README.md

 - **shr**: to acces the serial terminal SHELL-REPL in a 'ssh' style command to be used like e.g.:
       "upydev shr@/dev/tty.usbmodem3370377430372" or if a device is stored in a global group called "UPY_G" (this needs to be created first doing e.g. "upydev make_group -g -f UPY_G -devs foo_device 115200 /dev/tty.usbmodem3370377430372")
     The device can be accesed as "upydev shr@foo_device"
+- **wssl**: to access ssl_wrepl if WebSecureREPL is enabled in a 'ssh' style command to be used like e.g.:
+      "upydev wssl@192.168.1.42" or if a device is stored in a global group called "UPY_G" (this needs to be created first doing e.g. "upydev make_group -g -f UPY_G -devs foo_device 192.168.1.42 myfoopass") then the device can be accessed as "upydev wssl@foo_device".
+- **set_wss**: To toggle between WebSecureREPL and WebREPL, to enable WebSecureREPL do 'set_wss', to disable 'set_wss -wss'
 * **make_group**: to make a group of boards to send commands to.
 Use -f for the name of the group

      and -devs option to indicate a name, ip and the password of each board.
 (To store the group settings globally use -g option)